ska-sa/katgpucbf/doc/dev-guide.rst

 .. tip::

-  If you ``source dev-setup.sh`` again, the module will be re-installed in editable mode.
-Usually you probably won't want to do that, but if you do, the option is there.
+  I don't recommend using the  ``dev-setup.sh`` for anything other than initial setup.
+If you run it again, the requirements will be re-installed, and the module will be re-installed in editable mode.
+It's unlikely that any of this will be harmful in any way, but it will use up a few minutes for getting it all compiled and installed.
+Usually you probably won't want to do that.

 Pre-commit